WebberZone/top-10/readme.txt

 == Upgrade Notice ==

-= 2.9.4 =
+= 2.9.5 =
-Bug fixes and new features; Check the Changelog for more details or the release posts on https://webberzone.com
+Security fix; Check the Changelog for more details or the release posts on https://webberzone.com